DeDuva4/Fastpages/_pages/about.md

-We are currently learning CSP
+[^1]: We are currently learning AP CSP.
+This is our Fastpages Blog.